 Installing Lion with Kakewalk - A walkthrough from MacBreaker that covers OS X "Lion" installation using Kakewalk on a supported Gigabyte-based Hackintosh.
 The site offers a "Lion" walkthrough for UniBeast, too.

-Note that Mac OS X 10.7 "Lion" does not support "Rosetta" and cannot run older Mac OS X software written for the PowerPC processor.
+Note that Mac OS X 10.7 "Lion" does not support "Rosetta" and cannot run older Mac OS X software for the PowerPC processor.
 Those who need older software should instead consider Mac OS X 10.6 "Snow Leopard."

 Hackintosh tutorials for Mac OS X 10.6 "Snow Leopard" can be particularly useful for those who need their Hackintosh to be compatible with software written for the PowerPC processor or for those who simply do not like the "iOS-ification" that OS X Lion brought to the platform: